bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/Answers.md

 4. What is the difference between fixed layout, adaptive layout, and fluid layout?

-    Fixed layout is a set layout width regarless of screen size.
+    Fixed layout is a set layout width regardless of screen size.

-    Adaptive layout responds to screen sizes, but not ina  fluid way.
+    Adaptive layout responds to screen sizes, but not in a  fluid way.
 It will jump from breakpoint to breakpoint.

-    Fluid layout may have a max width, but will expand and contract based on the screen size and not necessarily at break points.
+    Fluid layout may have a max-width, but will expand and contract based on the screen size and not necessarily at break points.

 5. Why do we need to use the CSS property max-width in a responsive website?